 Note that when a work order is initiated its starting date can not be known.
 A target date can be indicated, but it is the scheduling process, which normally assigns a fixed maintenance resource to the highest-priority jobs, that sets the date on which the work will start.
 Because the backlog is constantly changing, with both high- and low-priority jobs being added, the starting date for any work order will depend on where it stands in this changing backlog at any time.

 Even if a good initial priority-setting process is in place, it merely determines roughly where the work will stand in the backlog, and is not a lot of help during the detailed scheduling process when the exact sequence of starting work is determined.

 The best priority-management system is to maintain the backlog with all work requiring the same maintenance resource (such as an area maintenance work crew) in the order of highest to lowest urgency, with new work orders being regularly “slotted in” at the appropriate place (based on their own urgency) and completed work orders being removed.
 Many maintenance computer systems have limited functionality for sorting work orders in this way, however, MS Excel, with a simple add-in, is a powerful and easy-to-use tool for ongoing backlog management.
-What we believe is the best method for using Excel to do this has been developed with much trial and error, but explaining it is not practical in this article.
-Contact us for a demo.
+What we believe is the best method for using Excel to do this has been developed with much trial and error and will be explained in a future article.

 Maintaining a prioritized list of all backlog work orders makes scheduling much easier.
 It becomes a matter of selecting work from the top of the backlog list, ignoring jobs that can’t yet be done (waiting for materials, maintenance access, etc).
 When the available labour is committed, the draft schedule is complete.